jarvisar/exoplanet-classifier/README.md

 The training data used in this project is limited due to the difficulty of manually gathering exoplanet data and correctly classifying it.
 As a result, the model's performance may be limited by the small dataset size.

 This project is intended to serve as a demonstration of PyTorch and deep learning techniques for exoplanet classification.
 It was undertaken as a personal interest project to develop my skills in PyTorch and deep learning.
 The project demonstrates proficiency in Python and my ability to implement a fully connected neural network model for exoplanet classification.
-While the training dataset used in this project is limited, the techniques used and the models developed provide a strong foundation for further exploration and analysis in the future.
+Even though the training dataset used in this project is limited, the techniques used and the models developed in this project provide a strong foundation for further exploration and analysis in the future.

 <br>